u3shit/neptools/COMPILE.md

-Note: all of the following assumes you're on Linux.
+**Note**: all of the following assumes you're on Linux.
 If you're on Windows, have fun figuring things out...

-You'll need python (for the compilation script), a C++14 compiler and boost-1.60 compiled with c++14 support.
-Most likely you'll have a C++98 ABI version, which means it'll probably compile but crash randomly when run.
-Refer to the next section how to obtain a correct boost version.
-If you have them, you can just
+You'll need python (for the compilation script), a C++14 compiler and boost-1.61 sources.
+Boost is not included in the git repository or as a submodule, because it's huge, you can use use `./get_boost.sh` to automatically download it.
-run:
+Alternatively place it/symlink into `ext/boost`, the build script will automatically compile the required boost libraries with the correct flags.
+In an ideal world, you can just run:

 ```
 ./waf configure